-The first person Krivit spoke to was Mark Wilkoff, an official with the Navy's Acquisition Integrity Office, which was handling ONR's debarment procedure.
+Krivit was directed to Mark Wilkoff, an official with the Navy's Acquisition Integrity Office, which was handling ONR's debarment procedure.
 Wilkoff introduced Krivit to Ken Frederick, an investigator with the Naval Criminal Investigative Service.
 Frederick began an inquiry, and perceiving administrative but not criminal issues, passed the case to Warren Worth, senior official investigator in Assistance and Investigations for the Inspector General of the Marine Corps.
 Worth came out to California to interview Krivit, asking him about his communications with Adams.
 Krivit gave his recorded testimony, under oath.

 As Krivit learned by the end of the interview, Worth was less interested in the Purdue/Taleyarkhan case than in Adams' actions.
-Worth suggested to Krivit that, if Krivit wanted a government investigation of Adam's handling of the Purdue/Taleyarkhan case, Krivit would have to file a complaint with the Department of Defense inspector general, which Krivit did.
+Worth suggested to Krivit that, if Krivit wanted a government investigation of Adam's handling of the Purdue/Taleyarkhan case, Krivit should file a complaint with the Department of Defense inspector general, which Krivit did.